 These types of technology in graduate school also have an advantage when it comes to studying.
 It is widely believed that the more senses you can use when studying, the more complete an understanding you will ultimately have of the topic at hand.
 So imagine how much you will gain from not only reading your notes before a big exam, but also from re-experiencing the very lecture from which those notes came in the first place.

 The ivory tower: the mythical place where professors were traditionally assumed to live, a mystical land where their expertise was never questioned not because they were never wrong, but mainly because they were so darn inaccessible, aside from the few office hours they held each week.

 Now, of course, this is no longer the case.
 E-mail and other forms of electronic communication - instant messaging and video mail, for example - have made it possible to carry on a dialogue with your professors in ways that were never imaginable just a few short years ago.

 Not only that, but you can solicit their help for specific questions you have, fire ideas back and forth about topics relevant to your area of study (and their area of expertise).
 These technologies allow you to reach them on a much more human level than was ever traditionally possible.
 And that makes a graduate school education a whole lot richer than it ever was before.

 Online study groups

-The point is this: Modern technology has changed the nature of the graduate school experience in ways that no one could have imagined five or ten years ago.
+The point is that using technology in graduate school has completely changed how you earn your degree in recent years.
 And while there is an ever-growing pool of online and technological resources available for students these days, it is always a good idea to revisit the situation and see how you might use technology even better than you have been.
-Because the truth is that these days, there's no telling when the next breakthrough might come around that changes your academic life.